cosmicjs/blocks/README.md

 # Blocks

-Blocks are data infused components for building Cosmic-powered apps.
-Use Blocks to build common features for your website or app.
+Blocks are data infused components for building Cosmic-powered features for your websites and apps.
 Save development time and learn content modeling best practices.

 ## Get started
 [View all Blocks](https://blocks.cosmicjs.com)